NoroffFEU/ai-project/README.md

 The project encompasses the development of a web-based application that serves as a comprehensive planning tool.
 It targets individuals seeking to organize their tasks, set goals, and track their progress in a visually appealing and user-friendly interface.

 ## Key Functionalities
-**Task Management**
+**Task Management:**

 Users can create and organize tasks or activities for the day (logged in users also get a weekly view) into bullet points or detailed lists.

-### **Motivational Quotes**
+**Motivational Quotes:**

 The app can provide you with daily motivational quotes to inspire users and encourage task productivity and personal growth.

+**Tips and Insights:**

-**Tips and Insights** Provides users with valuable tips and insights on improving task management, leveraging new technologies, and adopting efficient strategies.
+Provides users with valuable tips and insights on improving task management, leveraging new technologies, and adopting efficient strategies.

+**Progress Tracking:**

-**Progress Tracking** Features the ability to export tasklist as a pdf, enabling users to track completed tasks, milestones, and overall progress.
+Features the ability to export tasklist as a pdf, enabling users to track completed tasks, milestones, and overall progress.
 Also as a logged in user the app stores all the daily tasks for you, and you can view your weekly task calendar.

+**User Customization:**

-**User Customization** Allows users to personalize their planning experience with coloured task categories.
+Allows users to personalize their planning experience with coloured task categories.

 ## Development Environment Setup
 **Required Software**